Government officials will never ask you to transfer money or disclose bank log-in details over a phone call.

 Are we truly maximizing the power of video—or just watching it?
 In this session, Isa will demonstrate how video analysis goes beyond simple match recording to become a powerful tool for reflection and performance enhancement.
 Using real-world examples, he will show how video can uncover deep insights into individual development, team dynamics, tactical execution, and decision-making.
 By highlighting its strategic value, Isa challenges coaches to adopt a more intentional, data-driven approach—transforming how they use technology to drive continuous improvement and achieve elite performance.

-Session 6: 2:15pm - 3:00 pm
+Breakout Session 6: 2:00 pm - 2:45 pm

 Session 6A